cpske/ISP/assignment/ku-polls/vision.md

 have limitations or unwanted features.
-Google Forms is clumsy and often does not allow a visitor to view and edit a previous submission, and no automatic way to set a start and stop date.
+Google Forms is clumsy and often does not allow a visitor to view and edit a previous submission, and no automatic way to set a start and end date.

 SurveyMonkey has limits on free forms, including the number of survey items and number of responses.